stephenverderame/cpp_book/src/basics/control_flow.md

 }
 ```

 There is an actual difference between pre and post-increment (`++`).
-Applying `++` before a variable increments the variable and returns the new value, `++` after the variable returns the old value and increments the variable.
+Applying `++` before a variable increments the variable and returns the new value.
+Applying `++` after the variable returns the old value and increments the variable.
 Thus, pre-increment can have better performance since it does not need to create a copy of the old value.
-For integers, the difference is negligible but for iterators or another type that implements `operator++()`, this may be more important.
+For integers, the difference is negligible but for iterators or a user-defined type that implements `operator++()`, this may be important.

 #### While Loop